Protein and Weight Management

 Protein in Your Diet

-We eat every day, our diet comprises of complex foods which contain mixtures of carbohydrates, fats and proteins.
+We eat protein every day to keep our body functioning well.
+Our diet comprises of complex foods containing mixtures of macronutrients – carbohydrates, fats, and proteins.

 What is protein?

 Proteins are fundamental structural and functional elements within every cell of the body and are involved in a wide range of metabolic interactions.
 Proteins are the key structural compound that makes human tissue.
 It is made up of various combinations of small organic chemicals called amino acids.
 Different foods contain different amounts/combinations of amino acids.